-- After this course, participants will be able to list the ways anxiety can negatively impact academic development and achievement of speech/language goals.
+- After this course, participants will be able to list the ways anxiety can negatively impact academic and language development.

 - After this course, participants will be able to label five specific strategies for helping children cope with anxiety in school.

 |0-15 Minutes||Introduction and overview of anxiety prevalence, symptoms, and common types|